Skip to main content

 This topic is applicable only for source type "3DTILES".

 This case is applicable for the specific type of datasets.
 See Metadata class selection.
-With --quiet option and when multiple metadata classes was detected, tile-converter will stop.
+When --quiet option is present and multiple metadata classes have been detected, tile-converter will stop.
 To convert such a dataset with --quiet option, use --metadata-class option to select a metadata class.

 Running local server to handle I3S layer